myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-11-02T04:06:13.551Z
+>
+> Currently this style is applied to up to 20 emojis :)

+But this may be something to consider, as it's not currently applied if there is space!

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-11-02T02:14:00.474Z
 >
 > It’s very cool